Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 @left: page, text, portrait-oriented
 That night, Sophie took out her journal.
-Her mother had taught her to keep notes,
-to work on her relationships,
+She had an idea that she should work
-and to pray to the Savior for help and support.
+on relationships and pray to the Savior for help and support.

 She wrote:
 “Today we went flying and I almost died.
 The Dragon never even said sorry.
-And Wind told me it was my own mistake.”
+And Wind thought it was my own mistake.”

 She prayed a little,
 then flipped back through a few pages.